-Mediation.
+Meditation.
 This can help your body and mind focus and relax.
-You can go out to a quiet place in nature, listen to calming music or a mediation podcast.
+You can go out to a quiet place in nature, listen to calming music or a meditation podcast.

 Participate in your favorite activities.
 Take out time each day to do something that you enjoy.
 It can be as simple as listening to your favorite music or reading a book.

 If you, or a loved one, are experiencing hearing loss, and/or tinnitus, please contact us at Pure Sound Hearing Aids for a free consultation.
 We offer a variety of hearing aid solutions that can be customized for your particular needs.

 Please be aware that Pure Sound services will only be available by appointment and for essential visits at this time.
 Essential visits include all appointments that require new hearing aid fittings, repairs and re-fittings.
 If you need a hearing aid repair, we ask that you please wait in your car, while wearing your mask, and place your hearing aids in a clean zip lock bag.
 One of our staff members will come to your car to get them.
 If you are having any issues with your hearing aids, or need supplies for your hearing aids, please call us before visiting one of our offices.